AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/create-a-document-approval.md

 1. Select **Approvals** in the left pane.

+1. <span class="preview">(Optional) Set a deadline for the approval.</span>

-1. To add an approver, ensure that the **Approver** checkbox is checked then begin typing in the **Reviewers** text box.
+1. To add an approver, ensure that the **Approver** checkbox is checked then begin typing in the **Add approvers or reviewers** text box.
 You can add Workfront users or teams by name.
 If you would like to add a reviewer instead, simply uncheck the **Approver** checkbox before typing.

 1. Repeat the previous step to add additional approvers or reviewers.